fraferla/fraferla.github.io/_pages/about.md

 ### Hi everyone!

-I am a PhD candidate in economics at University of Milan - Bicocca and a postdoctoral researcher at Sapienza - University of Rome
+I am a postdoctoral researcher at Sapienza - University of Rome.
+I earned my PhD in economics at the University of Milano - Bicocca, in 2024.

 My research interests include **macroeconomics**, **monetary policies**, **heterogeneous agents models**, **financial frictions** and **inequalities**.

-My current research focuses on the effects of monetary policy in theoretical models that feature household heterogeneity and financial frictions, under the supervision of Prof. Domenico Delli Gatti.